Find out about the different accreditation levels and what these mean for a social service provider

 Accreditation standards have 4 levels of accreditation.
 We use a levels framework to work out what your accreditation level should be.

 Together contracting agencies and Te Kāhui Kāhu decide what services sit at what level in the framework.
-This will determine the requirements you must meet to gain accreditation.
+This determines the requirements you must meet to gain accreditation.

 The accreditation standards are also divided across 4 levels of compliance.
 Your organisation's accreditation level determines what level of compliance you have to meet.